HIlight3R/firmware/README.md

 	<a href="https://meshtastic.org/docs/">Documentation</a>
 </div>

+---

+## Changes compared to the official firmware
+> [!WARNING]
+> This is a modified firmware that if configured incorrectly may violate the laws of your country or damage your equipment.
+Use at your own risk, the author does not bear any responsibility.
+- TX power is limited only by hardware for all regions.
+- Audio now permitted for all regions.
+- Separated build environments for Windows-1250 and Windows-1251 locales for every device using InkHUD.
+- Separated build environments for every available OLED language.
+- Included additional Channel (2-7) applets for InkHUD.

+---

 ## Overview

-This repository contains the official device firmware for Meshtastic, an open-source LoRa mesh networking project designed for long-range, low-power communication without relying on internet or cellular infrastructure.
+This repository contains unlimited version of the official device firmware for Meshtastic, an open-source LoRa mesh networking project designed for long-range, low-power communication without relying on internet or cellular infrastructure.
 The firmware supports various hardware platforms, including ESP32, nRF52, RP2040/RP2350, and Linux-based devices.

 Meshtastic enables text messaging, location sharing, and telemetry over a decentralized mesh network, making it ideal for outdoor adventures, emergency preparedness, and remote operations.